 Benefits Eligibility for Adults Disabled Since Childhood

-Under the Social Security Disability Insurance (SSDI) program, adults who suffered a disability before reaching the age of 22 may be eligible to receive benefits.
+Under the Social Security Disability Insurance (SSDI) program, adults who were disabled before reaching the age of 22 may be eligible to receive Social Security Disability benefits based on their parents’ earning records.
 Although the individual is an adult when they apply, they are considered a child for the purpose of receiving these benefits because the amount they receive is based on their parent’s income.

 When a child received benefits as a minor based on their parent’s Social Security record, they can continue to receive those benefits once they turn 18 if they still suffer from a disability.
 The SSA will determine if they are disabled based on the criteria they use for disabled adults.

-There is no requirement that disabled adult children work in order to receive benefits.
+There is no requirement that disabled adult children work in order to receive benefits for disabled adults living with parents.
 However, if the child gets married, this could affect their eligibility status.

 Disability Benefits When a Child Turns 18

 The SSA considers a minor child an adult once they have turned 18 years of age.
 After that time, the SSA will use varying medical and non-medical criteria to determine if the child can receive SSI disability payments.

 The income and resources of family members, such as their parents, are not taken into consideration at this time.
 If there is a spouse, that is the only family member’s income that will be taken into consideration.
 The SSA will consider only the spouse’s income and the adult’s income.
 The SSA will also use the same rules for adults when determining if someone is disabled.

 When a child is receiving SSI benefits before they turn 18, after their 18th birthday, the SSA will review the child’s medical condition.
 They will again use the same criteria for determining if an adult is disabled, and the SSA will conduct their review within one year of the child turning 18.